Pune: Fire at Mahatma Phule Mandai, no casualties

-A fire was reported at the Mahatma Phule Mandai, the 138-year-old iconic vegetable market in the old city area, in the early hours of Friday.
+A fire was reported at the Mahatma Phule Mandai, the 138-year-old iconic vegetable market in Pune, in the early hours on Friday.

-Officials with Pune Fire Brigade said that their control room received a call regarding the fire around 12.30 am.
-A fire tender was immediately dispatched from Kasba Fire Station which only a few hundred metres away.
+Officials with the Pune Fire Brigade said their control room received a call regarding the fire around 12.30 am.
+A fire tender was immediately dispatched from the Kasba fire station, which is only a few hundred metres away.

 “We brought the situation under control within 20 minutes.
 Then the cooling operation was carried out.
 No casualties were reported.
-But some compartments in the Mandai were damaged due to fire.
-Prima-facie, we suspect the fire was caused due to a electrical short circuit,” Bedekar added.
+But some compartments in the Mandai were damaged due to the fire.
+Prima facie, we suspect the fire was caused due to an electrical short circuit,” Bedekar added.

-Fire officials said there was no crowd at the spot due to the midnight hours.
+The fire officials said there was no crowd at the spot as the incident happened in the midnight hours.
 The area is heavily crowded in the daytime.

 Mandai was constructed during British Era in 1882.
-The British had named it Lord Reay Market after the Governor of Bombay who had inaugurated it.
+The British had named it Lord Reay Market after the then Governor of Bombay inaugurated it.
 The market is still operational as a retail hub with over 500 stalls of vegetables and fruits.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines